 “It’s one of a kind.
 I don’t know if there is anywhere else like it but if there was one in all cities for all youth, it would be awesome.
 It makes for great community.
 Kids come right after school.
 It’s the spot to go, the safe place to have fun and make friends, since the beginning of time,” Tim said before saying goodbye to Rossbrook House.

 It’s not really goodbye.
 Tim has been a volunteer at the Wi Wabigooni winter camp every year since he graduated from grade 6.
 He hopes to continue this tradition.
-And he will be stopping by to say hi, to attend various Rossbrook events and, no doubt, will be taking Rossbrook with him in his heart.
+And he will be stopping by to say hi, to attend various Rossbrook House events, and, no doubt, will be taking Rossbrook House with him— in his heart.

 “Give back to where you came from, to your people.
 It will be exciting to start a new journey.
 Rossbrook is my people.
 I will miss it for sure.”